dataset-ninja/teeth-segmentation/ABSTRACT.md

-The **Teeth Segmentation** dataset includes 598 images.
-There are be 32 classes, called 1, 2, 3, 4, etc up to 32.

-Numbering starts with the upper left teeth and continues clockwise to the lower left teeth.
-Each tooth has a unique number based on its position.
+The **Teeth Segmentation** dataset comprises 598 images, and it involves 32 classes denoted as 1, 2, 3, 4, and so on up to 32.
+The numbering sequence initiates from the upper left teeth and proceeds in a clockwise direction, encompassing the lower left teeth.
+Every tooth is assigned a distinct number corresponding to its specific location.